sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 #### Iterate and continually improve solutions, services and processes

-- Organize training on agile for managers and team leads
+- Invest in training on agile for managers and team leads
 - Break down and prioritize work items
 - Work in iterations or sprints
 - Hold regular retrospectives